jasonjayoo/password-generator/README.md

 ## Installation
 <br>
-** Go to <a href="https://jasonjayoo.github.io/My-Professional-Portfolio/" target="_blank">My-Professional-Portfolio</a> In order to view My Professional Portfolio Webpage.
+** Go to <a href="https://jasonjayoo.github.io/password-generator/" target="_blank">Password-Generator</a> In order to view the Password Generator Webpage.

 <br>
 <br>